 - Diabetes mellitus

 Diabetes mellitus may cause compression to the femoral nerve due to fluctuations in blood sugar.
 Nerve damage affecting the hands, feet, arms, and legs is called peripheral neuropathy as typically involves important peripheral nerve.
-This is a matter of debate whether femoral neuropathy is a form of diabetic amyotrophy or truly a peripheral neuropathy.
+But this is a matter of debate whether femoral neuropathy is a form of diabetic amyotrophy or truly a peripheral neuropathy.

 How Is Femoral Nerve pain diagnosed?